Summer temperatures are in the past and fall is here, here’s how to spend a fall getaway in Lynchburg, Virginia

-I will never forget my first visit… I checked my GPS, perplexed, as I wound slowly through a sleepy industrial area.
+I will never forget my first visit… a beautiful City unveils itself through its industrial past and drive to Lynchburg.
 I had carefully researched my accommodations and directions to my destination – the upscale Craddock Terry Hotel.
 I was only minutes away, but I was seemingly in the middle of a quaint, quiet train yard.
-Then, after one more bend in the road, I saw it.
-Lush green space was broken up by the hotel’s historical brick building and large silos etched with branches.
+Then, after a bend in the road, I saw it.
+Trees and green space were broken up by the hotel’s historical brick building and large silos etched with branches.
 On the other side, I saw a trailhead leading to picturesque views of the James River.
 That trail is the first place I headed – a brisk walk is always welcome after a road trip!

 After a morning of outdoor fun, enjoy lunch at nearby Waterstone Pizza, known for its fire-roasted, hand-tossed pizza.
 If you can get past the scrumptious appetizer list, try my favorite pizza – The Italian.
 This upscale spot with an urban feel also has an impressive drink menu with specialty cocktails like Waterstone Sangria or their luscious Pomegranate Margarita.